Francesco Bardi: Loan to Frosinone

 On 28 January 2016, Bardi was signed with a 6-month loan from Serie A club Frosinone.
 He is the second goalkeeper after Nicola Leali.
 On 1 May, Bardi made his debut for Frosinone in a 3–3 away draw against Milan, in this match he save a penalty from Mario Balotelli.
 One week later he play in the last match of Serie A in 1–0 home defeat against Sassuolo.

-He followed the club relegated to Serie B, which Frosinone borrowed him for another season, with an option to sign outright.
+He followed the club, relegated to Serie B, which loaned him to Frosinone for another season, with an option to sign him outright.
 On 13 August he made played his first game of the season in the third round of Coppa Italia in a 2–0 away defeat against Pescara.
 On 27 August, Bardi played his first Serie B match for Frosinone in a 2–0 home win over Virtus Entella.

 The loan was renewed again on 13 July 2017.

-Bologna
+Bologna and later years

 On 17 July 2021, he signed with Serie A club Bologna.

+After two seasons as a reserve keeper and only three league appearances with Bologna, in 2023 Bardi signed for Serie B club Reggiana.
+In 2025, after being released from his contract, he signed for fellow Serie B club Palermo.

 International career

-With the Italy U17 team he took part, as the backup goalkeeper, at both the 2009 European U17 Championship and the 2009 U17 World Cup.
+With the Italy U17 team, he took part, as the backup goalkeeper, at both the 2009 European U17 Championship and the 2009 U17 World Cup.

-On 24 March 2011 he made his debut with the Italy U21 squad in a friendly game against Sweden.
+On 24 March 2011, he made his debut with the Italy U21 squad in a friendly game against Sweden.

 Bardi finished as the runner-up of 2013 UEFA European Under-21 Championship.
-The coach also stated that the exclusion of Mattia Perin from the U21 squad was to avoid competition between first choice and backup keeper.
+The coach also stated that the exclusion of Mattia Perin from the U21 squad was to avoid competition between the first choice and backup keeper.

 Bardi took part, as a starter, also at the 2015 UEFA European Under-21 Championship.